Athene cunicularia arubensis: Characteristics

-The shoco has a head-to-tail length of 20 cm centimeters.
-Notable features include large round yellow eyes, prominent whitish eyebrows, absent ear tufts, and relatively long gray legs.
+The shoco has a head-to-tail length of 20 cm.
+Notable features include large round yellow eyes, prominent whitish eyebrows, absent ear tufts, and relatively long grey legs.

 Distribution

-Based on behavior and vocalizations, it is believed that the shoco is most likely a distinct and separate species of owl.
+Based on behaviour and vocalisations, it is believed that the shoco is most likely a distinct and separate species of owl.
 Furthermore, it is suspected that the shoco has been present on Aruba for at least over one and a half million years.
 Aruba is the only country within the Kingdom of the Netherlands that has a burrowing owl.

-Lifestyle and status
+Habitat and status

 The shoco lives in burrows on the ground in areas with low cactus vegetation and dry forests.

-Burrow of the shoco near Alto Vista.

 If the shoco cannot find a burrow, it will dig one itself in soft ground.
 Since much of the life history of this subspecies is still unknown, the population is being monitored within the protected area of Arikok National Park.